-Invisalign is removable, but must be worn at least 22 hours a day to be effective.
-It is possible to fall out of a good routine with Invisalign, by neglecting to put them back in after meals, for instance, or forgetting to sleep with them in.
+Invisalign aligners are removable but must be worn at least 22 hours a day to be effective.
+It is possible to fall out of a good routine with Invisalign treatment by neglecting to put them back in after meals, for instance, or forgetting to sleep while wearing them.

 For that reason, some patients prefer braces, because they don't require you to keep track of the aligners when they are not in your mouth.
 Compliance is still important; brushing and flossing regularly, visits to the dentist, etc; but you don't need to worry about losing the appliance.